hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

 ======

 Type
-   Strip type represented by an icon.
+   Strip type, represented by an icon.

 .. _bpy.types.Sequence.name:

 Name
-   You can name or rename your strips here.
+   A text field to adjust the name of the strip, which is shown on the strip in the timeline.

    .. _bpy.ops.sequencer.strip_color_tag_set:

    Color Tag
+      The color of the strip in the timeline.
+      By default, strips are given a :ref:`Default Color <sequencer-strip-colors>` based on the type of strip.
-      Besides the set of :ref:`Default Strip Colors <sequencer-strip-colors>` strips can also be given an alternative predefined color.
+      The color tag can change the color to an alternative predefined color.

       This can be useful to help organize your sequence by for example, giving a special color to all graphic overlays and a different color for footage.

 Mute
-   If enabled the strip will not produce any output.
+   Toggles the strip from producing an output.

 Compositing